scoliann/EvolvingImagesWithGAandCNN/README.md

 Unfortunately, the images rendered were nonsense-looking.
 In all CNN configurations, the same result was realized: None of the Genetic Algorithm trials yielded any images resembling an image of a 1.
 In hindsight, the reason for this is obvious.
 Classifiers work by learning distinguishing features between the classes.
 Unfortunately, these features are not the same thing as the image of the thing itself.
 For example, if your two classes were images of 0's and images of 1's, a classifier might learn that any curved line means 0, and then classify nonsense images with a curved line as a 0.
 In our case, we essentially evolved images that contain these distinguishing features.
 Because these features are abstracted, the results were unfortunately not human-recognizable.

+If you are interested in seeing images of the results, check the `images` folder, or watch the video where I discuss the project [here](https://www.youtube.com/watch?v=3h3L5joNXyY).